The Dog Collar guys at Canny Collar

 It’s aimed at those dogs who are constantly pulling and is a loose-lead solution, which is simple to fit and easy to use, kind to your dog, comfortable, safe and effective.
 All backed up by their Lifetime Guarantee.

 I’ll point out right now that I’m not on commission, I’m just trying to let you know about something that might be of interest to you.

-Their dog collar is the favoured training head collar of the UK Guide Dogs and recommended by trainers, training schools, rescue shelters & veterinarians.
-Please take a look HERE for much more info but I wanted to get behind the scenes with the Managing Director of the business, Sean McElherron
+Their dog collar is the favoured training head collar of UK Guide Dogs and is recommended by trainers, training schools, rescue shelters & veterinarians.
+Please take a look on the website for much more info but I wanted to get behind the scenes with the Managing Director of the business, Sean McElherron.

 The people behind the collar…

 Sean and his father-in-law were dog trainers visiting people in their homes and helping them to fix behavioural problems when they came across the Canny Collar.

 Father-in-law Tony had been trying to develop an alternative head collar to the Halti for years.
 He had mockups with bits of webbing and staples trying to come up with a prototype.
 He knew it needed to work from both sides and as soon as he saw the Canny Collar, he said, ‘This is it’!

 So I fired a few questions at Sean that’ll give you an insight into the human behind the dog collar.

 Crikey.
 I’ve done lots of things from being a cartographer, teacher, charity worker, musician, salesperson and eventually, for the last 18 years, a dog trainer.
 I think the teaching has certainly helped with the dog training as it’s all about training the owner in the end.
 Once you get the owner and dog communicating in a way they both understand, progress is generally quite quick.